Ulu-pro/speakVBS-py/README.md

 # speakVBS-py
-Speak with Visual Basic Script and Python
+Speak with Visual Basic Script and Python for Windows